 Helen Evans practises in the fields of professional negligence, insurance, disciplinary, fraud and property-related work.

 Helen has been listed as a recommended junior for professional liability work for some years in the Legal 500, Chambers and Partners and Who’s Who Legal.
 She is also recommended by the Legal 500 for her insurance and professional discipline practice.
+In 2019 she was identified by Who’s Who Legal as one of the two most highly regarded juniors at the professional negligence bar.
 Recent comments from the directories include:

 - “She provides technically excellent advice and is a real fighter.”